What are the Required Medical Tests for Term Insurance?

 Is Medical Test Mandatory for Term Insurance?

-No, a medical test for term insurance is not always mandatory in India.
-Whether you need to undergo a full body checkup depends on factors such as your age, sum assured, lifestyle, and medical history.
+No, a medical test is not mandatory for term insurance in India.
+Whether you need to undergo a full-body checkup depends on various factors, including age, coverage amount, and lifestyle.

 When it may not be required:

-If you are younger (usually below 35–40 years) and applying for a lower sum assured, insurers might only ask for a few basic health checks, or in some cases, skip the term insurance medical test altogether.
+If you're younger (usually under 35–40 years) and applying for a lower sum assured, insurers might only ask for a few basic health checks.
+In some cases, they might not even ask for a term insurance medical test.

 When it becomes mandatory: